tobvil/TinderAPI/README.md

 4. Enter SMS code sent to you mobile

-5. To end the loop press CTRL + C
+5. To end the loop press "CTRL + C"

 ## TinderCustomVisionAPI